luciferreeves/blaver/Readme.md

 ## Localization

-As of version `v2.0.0` faker.js has support for multiple localities.
+BluffMaster has support for multiple localities – ported directly from the orginal faker.js library (version `v2.0.0`).

 The default language locale is set to English.